secvisogram/csaf-cms-backend/documents/architecture-decisions.md

 It should be possible to add comments to the CSAF document.
 The comment could be for the whole document or for a specific area in the document.
-Since the CSAF standard has no concept for unique identifiers inside the document we need to persist this relation somehow without unnecessarily adding identifiers to each object.
+Since the CSAF standard has no concept for unique identifiers inside the document such identifiers are added to each object node to persist this relation.

 #### Decision

-The ids of the Comments are referenced from the CSAF Document objects.
+These missing unique identifiers are added to each object node in the CSAF JSON.
+A comment then refers to such a node ID.
 When the comment belongs to a dedicated field and not the whole object, the fieldName in the objects is used to specify the concrete value.

-We archive this by adding a $comment value to the document where the user adds a comment.

 #### Consequences

-- The algorithm to add comments is very simple
+- The algorithm to add comments is very simple, they are just persisted as new documents in the database
-- The comments are referenced proper even some parts of the document are deleted
-- The size of the CSAF document is only slightly increased be the comments
+- The CSAF document does not change when a comment is created
-- The comments have to be removed before the CSAF document is validated
+- The node IDs have to be removed before the CSAF document is validated
-- The comments have to be removed / ignored when exporting the document
+- The node IDs have to be removed / ignored when exporting the document
-- The rest client has to manage the id of the comments
+- The rest client has to manage the IDs of the object nodes
-- The creation of comments and saving the CSAF documents is done in different transaction.
-We need a job cleanup for accidentally created comments
+- Deleting or changing the CSAF document may leave comments dangling
+- It _should_ be checked if a document is affected by deletion or modification of a CSAF document
+- It _should_ be validated that a node ID referenced by a comment exists in the CSAF document
+- There _should_ be housekeeping to get rid of dangling comments

 ## 10 Quality Requirements